zaxx-q/AI-Bridge/README.md

 ### Download (Recommended)

 1. Download `AIBridge.exe` from [GitHub Releases](https://github.com/zaxx-q/AI-Bridge/releases)
-2. Run it - on first launch, it creates `config.ini` and exits
+2. Run it - on first launch, it creates `config.ini` and automatically opens the Settings window
-3. Edit `config.ini` to add your API keys
+3. Enter your API keys in the **API Keys** tab and click **Save**
-4. Run again - the app starts minimized to system tray
+4. The app starts minimized to system tray

 ### From Source (Alternative)